 Journalism is in a state of crisis, with budget cuts and staff reductions an all-too common occurrence, particularly in smaller markets.
 Many communities have few trusted sources of information, and this is especially true when it comes to stories about health and health policy.

 How we’re changing things:

-Kaiser Health News is a national health and health policy newsroom, producing in-depth news coverage of health care policy and politics.
-An editorially independent program of the Kaiser Family Foundation, KHN stories produced from the Midwest Bureau are made freely available for publication by media outlets throughout the region and the country and are published on khn.org.
+KFF Health News is a national health and health policy newsroom, producing in-depth news coverage of health care policy and politics.
+An editorially independent program of the Kaiser Family Foundation, KFF Health News stories produced from the Midwest Bureau are made freely available for publication by media outlets throughout the region and the country and are published on khn.org.